-Where else do you get to collect fossils from what used to be known as the Upper, Middle and Lower Chalk, and the Greensand within just a few metres?
+Where else do you get to collect fossils from almost the full chalk successful along with the Greensand within just a few metres?
 This location, at the far headland east of Ringstead Bay is superb for its geology, but also for its cretaceous ammonites and other fossils.

 ♦ The old way of accessing White Nothe was through the field car park at Holworth House.
 However, this is no longer open and the nearest place to park at White Nothe is a fair distance away.
 Access is now best from Ringstead Bay, (clearly signposted), with easy parking and a beach cafe and then by walking east.

 ♦ The car park can be accessed from the toll road off the A353 to Ringstead.
 Follow the road and take a sharp right at the top of the hill.
 It will then take you to the low cliff where you will need to walk east.
 Ringstead is to the south of Poxwell.

 ♦ Ref: 50.62662°N, 2.32977°W

 FIND FREQUENCY: ♦♦♦♦ – White Nothe is a location that is not often visited by fossil hunters, so there is often plenty to be found, especially after a high tide.
 However, you really need the right conditions for any decent finds.

 CHILDREN: ♦♦♦ – This location is not suitable for young children because of the long walk and rocky foreshore.